 Spanish around the World

-In Florida and large areas of the South Western United States, between 5 to 20% of the population is Spanish-speaking.
-This number is on the rise.
+Within the United States itself, around Florida and in large areas of the Midwestern, Pacific, and Southwestern states, between 5 to 20% of the population is Spanish-speaking – and these numbers continue to rise.

-The African continent is no exception.
-Spanish is the official language of equatorial Guinea, a former Spanish Colony where Castilian continues to be the language of administration, business and education.
-In Morocco, even beyond Melilla (a Spanish territory) there are over 1,500,000 hispanophones.
+Even the great continent of Africa is no exception to the prevalence of Spanish: it’s the official language of Equatorial Guinea, a former Spanish colony where Castilian continues to be the official language of administration, business and education.
+In Morocco, even beyond Melilla (a Spanish territory) there are still more than 1,500,000 Spanish speakers.

 Spanish in the Professional Sphere